ArminJo/EasyButtonAtInt01/README.md

 **The value at the first call (after first press) is true**.<br/>
 The button release callback function is called on every button release with the additional parameter `ButtonPressDurationMillis`.<br/>
 Both callback functions run in an interrupt service context, which means they should be as short/fast as possible.
 In this library, interrupts are enabled before the callback function is called.
-This allows the timer interrupt for millis() to work and therfore **delay() and millis() can be used in a callback function**.
+This allows the timer interrupt for millis() to work and therefore **delay() and millis() can be used in a callback function**.

 ```c++
 #define USE_BUTTON_0 // Enable code for button at INT0 (pin2)